johannestheigen/StringManipulatorApp/README.md

 and developed in IntelliJ IDEA IDE.

 ## Project Structure
-The project is currently in early development and the structure is not yet decided
+The currently is still in development and there are still some classes that needs to be implemented, including a functional user interface.
+Don't worry though, the project shall be completed soon.

 ## How to run the project
 Once the project is finished, the user can run the program